 Does Not Meet Expectations — Little to no evidence indicates high quality; most or all evidence indicates low quality.
 Materials would not substantively help Massachusetts teachers and students meet the state's expectations for teaching and learning.

-Not Applicable (N/A) — Materials were not designed to address the rubric criterion, and the publisher explicitly named the omission in legal submissions for a CURATE review.
-This rating applies only to the Foundational Skills criterion in the K–5 ELA/Literacy rubric and communicates that the core materials are without foundational skills.
+Not Applicable (N/A) — This rating applies only to the Foundational Skills criterion of the K–5 ELA/Literacy rubric and communicates that the core materials are without foundational skills.
 The materials must be paired with a strong foundational skills resource to address all components of the core literacy block.

 No Rating — Evidence is insufficient to generate rating.
 This rating was most often provided for the Impact on Learning criterion in CURATE reports published before Spring 2025.
-The "insufficient evidence" referenced is specific to evidence in tiers 1, 2, or 3 as defined by ESSA on the specific product under review, not just the pedagogical strategies the program incorporates.
+The "insufficient evidence" referenced is specific to evidence in tiers 1, 2, or 3 as defined by ESSA on the specific product reviewed, not just the pedagogical strategies the curriculum incorporates.

 For questions about CURATE, please email DESE-CURATE@mass.gov